There are a few products that can be used as an alternative for soap for eczema, that help to keep the moisture in the skin.

 It is more expensive than normal soap but a great deal better for your skin.

-Active ingredient – Liquid Paraffin BP 7.5%
+Its active ingredient – Liquid Paraffin BP 7.5%.

 It does contain fragrance, so again if you have any irritation stop use.